How long is the program?

 Visit the museums: the small Writer’s Museum on the Royal Mile is free, and the People’s Museum on the Mile is also interesting.
 The Scottish National Museum is huge with everything you can imagine–worth visiting more than once.
 The Scottish National Library always has interesting free exhibits.

-Visit beautiful Bow Street: with its the artisanal vodka shop (Demi-John’s), Cheesemonger, and Harry Potter World.
+Visit beautiful Bow Street: with its the artisanal shops, Cheesemonger, and Harry Potter World.
 Wander on High Street and experience nonstop street theatre.
 Visit the food trucks and gardens on George Square near the University of Edinburgh.
 Experience a whiskey tasting, available throughout the city.

 Experience nature: in Prince’s Gardens beneath the Castle, or the Meadows and Links, near the University.
 Take a 10 minute bus ride to the Royal Botanical Gardens or a 20 minute bus ride to the coastal town of Leith.